Joie Kubbie Sleep Travel Cot Review

 Charlotte Clarke and her 20-month-old daughter Adelaide tested out the Joie Kubbie Sleep Travel Cot to see if it deserves its place in our buying guide.

-Read our Joie Kubbie Sleep Travel Cot review to see if it's the best travel cot (opens in new tab) for you and your baby.
+Read on for our Joie Kubbie Sleep Travel Cot review to see if this is the best travel cot for you and your baby.

 The Joie Kubbie Sleep Travel Cot has been cleverly designed so that it’s also a playpen and co-sleeper with a newborn insert.
-It weighs just under 9kg and is not the easiest cot to carry, although it does fit in the boot of a modest-sized car.
-‘It wouldn’t be my first choice for a long-haul trip abroad but for an excursion to grandma’s, this is the perfect travel cot,' said our tester Charlotte.
+It weighs just under 9kg so it's not the lightest cot to carry, although it does fit in the boot of a modest-sized car.
+‘It wouldn’t be my first choice for a long-haul trip abroad but for an excursion to Grandma’s, this is the perfect travel cot,' said our tester Charlotte.

 It’s sturdy and stylish, coming in a light grey colour, and, most importantly, it’s easy to assemble.
 ‘Anyone familiar with a classic travel cot will easily be able to put this up in 20 seconds flat,’ adds Charlotte.
 It offers a comfortable night’s sleep with a surprisingly soft and squashy mattress.
 ‘My daughter settled down and slept with no interruptions.’